-David Berkeley’s gift as a songwriter and storyteller is that he sees both the tragedy and comedy in life, managing to both reveal the sorrow at the heart of the human condition and the blazing joy and beauty in the same.
-It’s a duality that audiences experience at all of Berkeley’s shows as he tells uproarious stories between cathartic songs.
-It’s also why his fans respond so deeply to his music and why so many look to him to express what they are often unable to articulate.
-Berkeley’s songs are at once hard and hopeful.
+David Berkeley’s gift as a songwriter and storyteller is that he sees both the tragedy and comedy in life, managing to both reveal the sorrow and the blazing beauty at the heart of the human condition.
+It’s a duality that audiences experience at all of Berkeley’s shows as well, as he tells uproarious stories between cathartic songs.

-Berkeley tours extensively all over the country and world.
-He’s opened/toured with Dido, Don McLean, Ben Folds, Billy Bragg, Ray Lamontagne, Nickel Creek and many more.
+Berkeley lives with his wife and two boys in Santa Fe, New Mexico, USA.
+In addition to his solo career, he is also one half of the wildly creative Trans-Atlantic costumed duo Son of Town Hall who just released their debut LP to wide praise.
+Berkeley’s music has also been remixed by many of the world’s top EDM DJs.
+He tours extensively all over the country and world and has opened/toured with Dido, Don McLean, Ben Folds, Billy Bragg, Ray Lamontagne, Nickel Creek and many more.
 He was a Kerrville New Folk winner, a New Song and Rocky Mountain Folks Festival Finalist.
 He’s performed on Mountain Stage, The World Café, the Sundance Film Festival, South by Southwest, XM Loft Sessions, Acoustic Café, to name a few.

 “If you’re into literate soulful singer songwriters, David Berkeley is the Gabriel García Márquez of beautiful-voiced troubadours.” – KRUU